Oklahoma is home to thousands of species of insects, including various moths. But what are the types of moths in Oklahoma?

 19. Biden Borer Moth

-The Biden’s Borer Moth (Epiblema Otiosana) is next on our list of types of moths in Oklahoma.
+The Biden’s Borer Moth (Epiblema Otiosana) is the next moth on our list of Oklahoman species.

-This species is widely spread throughout the state but can most commonly be found in open areas and grassland habitats.
+This species is widely distributed throughout the state but is most commonly found in open areas and grassland habitats.

 As its name suggests, it has a long, slender body that resembles a borer, with dark brown and orange patterns across the wings of this species.

-These types of moths in Oklahoma have a relatively small wingspan, reaching up to 5 cm long when fully grown.
+These moths in Oklahoma have relatively small wingspans, reaching up to 5 cm long when fully grown.

-The larvae feed on leaf tissue from their host plants which can cause damage to infested trees or bushes if left unchecked.
+The larvae feed on leaf tissue from their host plants, and if left unchecked, they can damage infested trees or bushes.

-The adult female types of moths in Oklahoma typically lay eggs between late April through early June on the underside of foliage where they hatch within five days after being laid.
+The adult female types of moths in Oklahoma typically lay eggs on the underside of foliage between late April and early June, and the eggs hatch within five days of being laid.

-These types of moths in Oklahoma are considered economically significant as they can cause damage to large acreages of plants consumed by humans such as corn and soybeans if dense populations exist near these crops.
+These types of moths in Oklahoma are considered economically significant as they can damage large acreages of plants consumed by humans, such as corn and soybeans if dense populations exist near these crops.

 20. Cecropia Silk Moth